 Take a look at the funniest guys the comedy world has to offer.
 This wasn’t an easy list to put together.

 There has never been a better time for women comedians, and these ten will bust your gut.

 The class-action lawsuit against Uber could not only cause the company’s business model to collapse, it could do more harm to the future of employment.

 This is a look at how far Dads have come over the past 50 years and what role we play in our kid’s lives today.

 I caught a lot of heat with this one, but I stand by these five survival skills they’ll need for life.

-My latest article to run on MSN include teaching your kids to stand up for themselves.
+My latest article to run on MSN includes teaching your kids to stand up for themselves.

-Sleepless nights and toxic diapers is amateur advice.
+Sleepless nights and toxic diapers is advice amateurs give.
 Here’s what you really need to know.
 This article was huge hit with millions of readers.

 Remember, it’s not about being trendy, it’s about looking good.
 MSN has re-run this for five years so it proves that these tips are timeless.

 8 Ways for Guys Over 40 to Keep Styling